jspann21/checkin_window/README.md

-# Library Book Check-In System
+# OCLC WMS Book Check-In Program

 A desktop application built with PyQt5 that automatically determines whether a book should be processed as a check-in or a non-loan return in OCLC's WorldShare Management Services (WMS).